How to coppice trees

 Stacking timber

-Two people should sort the wood before it is stacked or burnt.
+Timber should be sorted before it is stacked or burnt (in the case of making charcoal).
 Stacking and clearing should be done thoroughly to avoid problems later.

 Make sure clearing and stacking keep pace with felling.

-Timber which is to be seasoned should be stored as a cord – prior to removal from the wood.
+Timber which is to be seasoned should be stored as a cord prior to removal from the woodland.

 Using chainsaws